-- On March 13th 1989, the US Food and Drug Administration (FDA) announced it had detected in the port of Philadelphia two grapes from Chile contaminated with cyanide. - Without consulting the Chilean Government, the FDA promptly banned Chilean fruit, triggering the ,,poisoned grapes crisis" as it became known, which hit one of Chile's main exports hard.
+- On March 13th 1989, the US Food and Drug Administration (FDA) announced it had detected in the port of Philadelphia two grapes from Chile contaminated with cyanide. - Without consulting the Chilean Government, the FDA promptly banned Chilean fruit, triggering the "poisoned grapes crisis" as it became known, which hit one of Chile's main exports hard.

-The poisoned grapes case
+Protection of health or environment: cases The poisoned grapes case